lunadu321/Tools_and_Methods_A1/README.md

 ## Tools and Technologies

-- Statistical software such as Python with pandas and R for quantitative analysis.
+- Statistical software such as Python with pandas for quantitative analysis.
-- Machine learning libraries like scikit-learn for prediction models.
 - Data visualization tools like Matplotlib and Tableau for creating visual representations.

-## Challenges

-- Ensuring data accuracy and completeness, addressing biases in movie databases.
-- Cultural sensitivity in interpreting results, considering cultural nuances in genre preferences.
-- Addressing the evolving nature of film and genre preferences over time.